drmlbrt/az_hornet_mapper/readme.md

 - Is the use of a local web server allowed on your machine?
 - Check if your firewall is not blocking port 5000

-### Special Care for semicircle: !!!
+### Special Care for semicircle.py: !!!
 Do not forget this !!!
 I copied the information from the URL and replaced the main file of folium plugins.
 After installation of the folium with pip, find the original semicircle.py and replace it with this one.